pal1000/mesa-dist-win/buildscript/readme.md

 - [Git for Windows 32 or 64-bit](https://git-scm.com/download/win);

 Highly recommended, but not mandatory.
-You can use the portable version if you don't want to bloat your system too much, but you have to either launch the build script from within git-cmd.exe session (git-cmd.exe is located in Git installation directory) or run git-cmd.exe with this build script as argument (ex asuming git was instaled in c:\dev\git and this project repository was cloned in c:\dev\mesa-dist-win : "c:\dev\git\git-cmd.exe" "c:\dev\mesa-dist-win\buildscript\build.cmd").
+Required if you want to build Mesa3D osmesa library having GLES support enabled, osmesa won’t have GLES support however.
+You can use the portable version if you don't want to bloat your system too much, but you have to either launch the build script from within git-cmd.exe session (git-cmd.exe is located in Git installation directory) or run git-cmd.exe with this build script as argument (ex assuming git was installed in c:\dev\git and this project repository was cloned in c:\dev\mesa-dist-win , the build script launch command looks like this - "c:\dev\git\git-cmd.exe" "c:\dev\mesa-dist-win\buildscript\build.cmd").
 - Mesa source code: [Mirror 1](https://www.mesa3d.org/archive/), [Mirror 2](https://mesa.freedesktop.org/archive/);

 The build script can grab Mesa3D code if Git is in PATH.
 It asks for the branch to pull from.
 Otherwise manually extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [LLVM source code](http://llvm.org/);

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 LLVM 4.0 is the minimum version supported by this build scrpt as Visual Studio 2017 is the only version supported.
-Required to build high-performance drivers and libraries llvmpipe, swr, osmesa gallium JIT and graw.
+Required to build high-performance drivers and libraries llvmpipe, swr, osmesa gallium JIT and graw (non-express configuration only).
 LLVM must be built in release mode with install target.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)

 Optional, it reduces LLVM build size as it works with single configuration and also it is much faster and gentler with the storage device unlike Visual Studio MsBuild which requires a Release and a Debug configuration at minimum.
 If used, extract Ninja in `.\ninja`.
 If ninja is available my script asks if you want to use it when building LLVM.